Help / Frequently Asked Questions

 How can I receive a DVD or video of a program that I saw on KCET?

 You can check www.kcet.org/donate on this website.
-From this page, click the "Search By Program" drop-down menu to see all the available gifts we have at this time.
+From this page, search by program to see all the available gifts we have at this time.
 You may also contact our Member Services Department at 747-201-5238, between the hours of 9:00 a.m. and 5:00 p.m., for further information regarding DVD availability.

 I requested and paid for a product through KCET.
 Why is this considered a donation?